vaginessa/dns-wiki/FAQ.md

 This FAQ is designed to answer the most common questions, please take your time to read it before you ask anything.

-We are not responsible for external content!
+:warning: We are not responsible for external content! :warning:

 Index
 -----